Poplar , Cottonwood, Aspen

-Native to Europe, Asia.
-To 40–70 ft. high and wide.
-Common name refers to woolly white leaf undersides and to light-colored young bark.
+Native to Europe and Asia.
+Grows to 40–70 ft. tall and wide.
+The common name refers to woolly white leaf undersides and to light-colored young bark.
 Leaves are 2–5 in. long, usually with three to five lobes.
-A –lively– tree with leaves that move even in light breezes, showing flickering white and green highlights.
+A “lively” tree with leaves that move even in light breezes, showing flickering white and green highlights.
 Poor fall color.
-Tolerates wide range of soils.
+Tolerates a wide range of soils.
 Suckers profusely—an advantage if it is planted as a windbreak, otherwise a problem.Populus angustifolia

-Native throughout mountains of the West, at elevations to 9,000 ft.
-Generally performs poorly or grows slowly in lowlands; usually short lived in warmer climates.
-To 20–60 ft. tall, 15–30 ft. wide; often grows as a multitrunked tree or in a clump.
+Native throughout the mountains of the West, at elevations to 9,000 ft.
+Generally performs poorly or grows slowly in lowlands; usually short-lived in warmer climates.
+Grows to 20–60 ft. tall and 15–30 ft. wide; often grows as a multitrunked tree or in a clump.
 Smooth, pale gray-green to whitish bark.
-Dainty, roundish, 2–4-in., glossy green leaves clutter with the slightest movement of air.
+Dainty, roundish, 2–4-in., glossy green leaves flutter with the slightest movement of air.
 Brilliant golden yellow fall color.
 Good background tree for native shrubs and wildflowers.
 Apt to suffer from sudden dieback or borers.

 Male selection of a European native.
-Beautiful columnar tree to 40–100 ft. tall, 15–30 ft. wide, with upwardreaching branches.
+Beautiful columnar tree to 40–100 ft. tall and 15–30 ft. wide, with upward-reaching branches.
 Bright green, 4-in. leaves turn golden yellow in fall.
-Excellent along country driveways; valuable both as windbreak and skyline decoration.
+Excellent along country driveways; valuable both as a windbreak and a skyline decoration.
 Healthy and attractive in cold, dry interior climates.
 Suckers profusely.

 Little-known evergreen shrubs or trees from Chile with leathery leaves, somewhat stiff growth habit, a...